Human resource management deals not only with recruitment, training, and motivation. But, it also deals with disconnections such as:

 Reasons for dismissal

-There are several reasons for employees being fired, including consistent and egregious misconduct or an inability to perform job duties despite reasonable accommodations and efforts to improve performance.
+Several reasons for firing employees include consistent and egregious misconduct or an inability to perform job duties despite reasonable accommodations and efforts to improve performance.
 However, this is a final decision made by the company after careful consideration and due process, ensuring they have followed all legal and contractual requirements.

 Following are the reasons employees were fired: